studersi/test-4/tutorial-8/README.md

       SecRule REQUEST_URI "@beginsWith /drupal/index.php/contextual/render" "phase:2,nolog,pass,id:10000,ctl:ruleRemoveTargetById=921180;TX:paramcounter_ARGS_NAMES:ids[]"
 ```

 This is a special case.
-It's this habit of submitting a single parameter multiple times.
-The rule works with a separate counter introduced for every parameter and it will then check the counter in tule 921180.
-If we want to suppress the alarm, we best suppress the examination of this counter like the script proposes.
+It's caused by submitting a single parameter multiple times.
+The rule works with a separate counter introduced for every parameter which will then check the counter in rule 921180.
+If we want to suppress the alarm, we'd best suppress the examination of this counter as the script proposes.
 We are facing the same URI again, but I have that feeling that this rule will be triggered by other parameters as well.
 We will see.

-In fact this brings us to an organisational problem?
-How do we best organise the rule exclusions, especially the complicated run-time exclusions?
+In fact, this brings us to an organizational problem.
+How do we best organize the rule exclusions?
+Especially the complicated run-time exclusions.
 We can order by rule ID, by URI or by parameter.
 There is no easy answer.
 For large sites with multiple services or many different application paths, I use the URI to group the exclusion rules by branches of the service.
-But with small services sorting by rule ID seems a reasonable approach.
+But with small services, sorting by rule ID seems like a reasonable approach.

-We now take the proposed rule, prepare the comment for future variables, raise the rule id by 1 to avoid id collisions and enter it into the configuration:
+We now take the proposed rule, prepare the comment for future variables, raise the rule ID by 1 to avoid ID collisions and add it to the configuration:

 ```bash
 # ModSec Rule Exclusion: 921180 : HTTP Parameter Pollution (multiple variables)